The Royal Opera: 2002 to date

 New productions in the 2013–14 season included Les vêpres siciliennes, directed by Stefan Herheim, Parsifal, directed by Stephen Langridge, Don Giovanni, directed by Holten, Die Frau ohne Schatten, directed by Claus Guth, and Manon Lescaut, directed by Jonathan Kent, and in the Studio Programme the world premiere of Luke Bedford's Through His Teeth, and the London premiere of Luca Francesconi's Quartett (directed by Fulljames).
 This season also saw the first production of a three-year collaboration between The Royal Opera and Welsh National Opera, staging Moses und Aron in 2014, Richard Ayre's Peter Pan in 2015 and a new commission in 2016 to celebrate WNO's 70th anniversary.
 Other events this season included The Royal Opera's first collaboration with Shakespeare's Globe, Holten directing L'Ormindo in the newly opened Sam Wanamaker Playhouse.
 In The Guardian, Tim Ashley wrote, "A more exquisite evening would be hard to imagine"; Dominic Dromgoole, director of the playhouse expressed the hope that the partnership with the Royal Opera would become an annual fixture.
 The production was revived in February 2015.

 In March 2021, the ROH announced simultaneously the latest extension of Pappano's contract as its music director until the 2023-2024 season, and the scheduled conclusion of Pappano's tenure as ROH music director at the close of the 2023-2024 season.

 Jakub Hrůša first guest-conducted at the ROH in February 2018, in a production of Carmen.
 He returned to the ROH in April 2022 to conduct a production of Lohengrin.
 In October 2022, the ROH announced the appointment of Hrůša as its next music director, effective in September 2025.
 He took the title of music director designate with immediate effect.
 Hrůša and Pappano are scheduled to share responsibilities in the 2024-2025 transition season.

+From July to August 2024, Symphonic Horizons by Professor Brian Cox was performed at the ROH.

+On February 11, 2025, the ROH premiered "Festen," a new opera composed by Mark-Anthony Turnage with a libretto by Lee Hall, nominated for Best New Opera Production at the Laurence Olivier Awards.